liyang6620/retail-commercial-performance-dashboard/README.md

 # Executive Dashboard

+All KPI indicators are dynamically linked to PivotTables through GETPIVOTDATA and respond instantly to Region and Year slicer selections.
 The dashboard provides an executive overview through eight dynamic KPI indicators.

 | KPI | Business Purpose |
 |------|------------------|